Table of contents

 In most cases, treatment for leukemia involves chemotherapy, especially in cases of childhood leukemia.
 However, other types of treatment are available based on the severity and course of the disease when diagnosed.

-Chemotherapy: This is the most common treatment for leukemia.
+Chemotherapy: This is the most common treatment.
 The chemicals in this treatment are used to kill leukemia cells that are blocking normal blood cells.
-Chemotherapy can be administered as either a pill or injection.
+Chemotherapy can be administered as either a pill or an injection.

 It’s important to remember that chemotherapy may not kill all of the cancerous cells.
 Some surviving cells may create new mutations, leading to cancerous relapse.

-Targeted therapy: These are special drugs that are designed to target and kill leukemia cells.
-Your doctor will be able to tell you if the presentation of the disease may be more susceptible to this type of therapy.
+Targeted therapy: These are special drugs that are designed to target and kill cancer cells.
+Your doctor will tell you if the presentation of the disease may be more susceptible to this type of therapy.

-Radiation therapy: Radiation therapy uses X-rays or other high-energy beams to damage leukemia cells and stop their growth.
+Radiation therapy: Radiation therapy uses X-rays or other high-energy beams to damage the cancer cells and stop their growth.
 Sometimes radiation is conducted at a specific part of the body to target large collections of abnormal cells.

 Community support can be a huge benefit to patients undergoing cancer treatment.
-The Leukemia & Lymphoma Society offers everything from peer-to-peer support groups, free health information, consultations with healthcare professionals, and financial support.
+The Leukemia & Lymphoma Society offers everything from peer-to-peer support groups, accessible health information, consultations with healthcare professionals, and financial support.